cjavilla-stripe/checkout-workshop/steps/01-website.md

 Set up your page so that it fetches the flavors from inventory.
 At the end of this section you should have a simple index page rendering all of the flavors.
 No need to actually implement Checkout, yet.
+Feel free to start from a Stripe Sample to save time: `stripe samples create accept-a-payment` then follow the pre-built flow.

 Ideas: